Correct-Syntax/correct-syntax.github.io/content/posts/life-lessons-2022.md

 #### Jealousy

 Don't get jealous of other people's situations, etc. Jealousy stems from discontentment.
-The grass **isn't** greener on the other side of the fence. **Everyone** has there own set of problems and they may be worse than yours.
+The grass **isn't** greener on the other side of the fence. **Everyone** has their own set of problems and they may be worse than yours.
 Be content where Yahweh has placed you in life.

 #### Be Humble; Be Real